Concrete: Early modern period

+Trass from the Rhineland was added to lime in England in the 17th century, including for the mole of English Tangier (1663-1683), which also used Italian pozzolana recommended and supplied by Genoese engineers.
+At the port of Toulon, concrete foundations were built using pozzolana or trass, quicklime, sand, pebbles, and slag or cinder.
+The 1752 reconstruction of the foundations of Essex bridge by George Semple included a mixture of small stones, sand, and powdered lime.

 Perhaps the greatest step forward in the modern use of concrete was Smeaton's Tower, built by British engineer John Smeaton in Devon, England, between 1756 and 1759.
 This third Eddystone Lighthouse pioneered the use of hydraulic lime in concrete, using pebbles and powdered brick as aggregate.

+Modern period

 A method for producing Portland cement was developed in England and patented by Joseph Aspdin in 1824.
 Aspdin chose the name for its similarity to Portland stone, which was quarried on the Isle of Portland in Dorset, England.
 His son William continued developments into the 1840s, earning him recognition for the development of "modern" Portland cement.

 Reinforced concrete was invented in 1849 by Joseph Monier. and the first reinforced concrete house was built by François Coignet in 1853.

 The first concrete reinforced bridge was designed and built by Joseph Monier in 1875.

 Prestressed concrete and post-tensioned concrete were pioneered by Eugène Freyssinet, a French structural and civil engineer.
 Concrete components or structures are compressed by tendon cables during, or after, their fabrication in order to strengthen them against tensile forces developing when put in service.
 Freyssinet patented the technique on 2 October 1928.